TEXT-S&P summary: Legrand S.A.

 Outlook

-will remain in line with the levels we consider commensurate with the
+in line with the levels we consider commensurate with the ratings, including

-our downside case scenario, even if sales decline by 5% in 2012 and the
+even if sales declined by 5% in 2012 and the adjusted EBITDA margin dropped to

 Ratings upside over the longer term would depend on Legrand taking a more